ezagroba/charters/charters.md

 ===

-## Charter writing
+## 3. Charter writing
 ### debrief

 ===

-### Exploring
+### 4. Exploring

-If we find something outside the current scope, we'll write a new charter for later.
+If you find something outside the current scope, write a new charter for later.

 - <span class="blue">*target*</span>: where you’re exploring
 - <span class="green">*resources*</span>: what you’re using/how you’re exploring